trojan95m3/BlockBreaker/README.md

 Game over when all blocks destroyed.

-For simplicity I chose to create a singleton GameManager class to control creating the layout, the turret, and game over logic.
+GameManager singleton defines the actions that objects can register to.
+An object can call one of the public functions to invoke the action and notify whoever is registered.
+Other options would be to have a single Event function and pass a string or enum with the event type.
+You could also use interfaces and injection to link the objects together and still keep implementation separate.

 GameManager.cs
-	CreateLayout() - based on the parameters determine how many block will fit and then create them.
-Pull a block from the pool if available, otherwise create a new one.

-	Update() - moves turret and checks for shooting

-	On firing a projectile is loaded from the pool if available otherwise a new one is created.
+	Start() - Invokes OnGameStart()

+Turret.cs
+	Controls the movement of the turret and the firing.
+Pools the projectiles.

 Projectile.cs
 	Sets the velocity, controls the lifespan and handles going off the bottom of the screen.
+Calls Turret.RemoveProjectile to destroy the projectile.

 Wall.cs
 	Positions the wall colliders based on the size of the screen.

+LayoutManager.cs
+	Registers to OnGameStart to create the layout.
+Pools the blocks.
+Calls BlockDestroyed() when a block is destroyed and GameOver() when all blocks destroyed

 Block.cs
 	Sets the color and number of hits.
-Handles collision with the projectile
+Handles collision with the projectile.
+Calls LayoutManager to remove the blocks

 UI.cs
-	Displays the GameOver text, restart button, and the console
+	Displays the GameOver text, restart button, and the console.
+Registers to events to display the messages.

-Challenges
-	Remembering how to convert screen size into 2D orthographic space

 Potential Improvements
 	Sounds!